margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> making sure it works well so he doesn’t get stuck.

 Driving everywhere he really learns the land,
-<br> and gets to see new places firsthand.
+<br> and gets to visit and see new places firsthand.

 <br>